MrChenWithCapsule/opensmtpd-docker/README.md

 # Usage

-This docker file builds OpenSMTPD with rspamd filter.
+OpenSMTPD with filter-rspamd and filter-senderscore.

 Edit configuration at `/etc/smtpd/smtpd.conf` and mount it into the container.